josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 You can build a PWA with anything you might use to build a website; plain ol' HTML, CSS and JavaScript will work just fine, and you definitely don't _need_ to use a framework (let alone one as robust as Nuxt).
 As I considered the options, however, it became clear that Nuxt was my #1 choice, and one I've never regretted.

-<Callout class="former-highlight">Progressive Web Apps are essentially websites, but with some extra features that make them behave like native&nbsp;apps.</Callout>
+<Callout>Progressive Web Apps are essentially websites, but with some extra features that make them behave like native&nbsp;apps.</Callout>

 **Nuxt** is a framework for building apps with Vue (Vue being a JavaScript component framework).
 As the name implies, Nuxt is the Vue equivalent of React's Next.js, if that helps.